F. L. Lucas: Career

 Resuming his undergraduate studies, Lucas won a Chancellor's Medal for Classics and the Browne Medal (1920), and revived meetings of the Apostles, suspended since 1914, becoming Society Secretary and contributing nineteen papers.
 He was elected to a Fellowship at King's College in 1920 before he had completed his degree, Keynes paying for him to holiday in Greece with Sebastian Sprott on the eve of his Tripos.
 He took a starred first and began his career as a Classics lecturer in October 1920.
 In the spring of 1921 he spent three months in Greece as a student of the British School at Athens, locating the site of the Battle of Pharsalus in Thessaly (see Pharsalus below).
 Back in Cambridge he switched that year to teaching for the English Tripos (instituted in 1919).
 He was a member of the Cambridge University English Faculty (as it later became) from 1921 to 1939 and from 1945 to 1962, and a university Reader in English from 1947 to 1962.
 At the invitation of Desmond MacCarthy, literary editor of the New Statesman, Lucas reviewed poetry and criticism for that journal from 1922 to 1926, having begun his career as reviewer with the Athenaeum in 1920–21, its last year.
 Early reviews and essays were collected in his Authors Dead and Living (1926).
 Among them was a review of Housman's Last Poems (1922) that, unusually, met with the approval of the poet himself.
 His move from Classics to English and his edition of Webster (1927) were inspired in large part by J. T. Sheppard's March 1920 Marlowe Society production of The White Devil, which made a powerful impression on him: "What could make the Cambridge production of The White Devil in 1920 seem, to at least two who saw it then without preconceptions, the most staggering performance they had ever known?" he asked in the New Statesman.
 (The production had been swift-moving, in the Elizabethan manner, with minimal scenery and with emphasis on "beautiful poetry beautifully spoken".) "[Lucas] has been lucky in finding a writer [Webster] who takes his standpoint," T. E. Lawrence remarked, "and sums up life rather in his fashion."
 Lucas' preference, however, lay with Comparative Literature, and after Webster he turned to his Studies French and English (1934; revised 1950) (he was Membre Correspondant Honoraire de L'Institut Littéraire et Artistique de France), and later to studies of Scandinavian literature.
 He served as committee member for the Cambridge Greek Play (1921–33) and continued to write on Greek and Latin literature.
 As part-time Librarian at King's (1922–36) he accessioned the donated papers of Rupert Brooke.
-His students at King's included George Rylands, John Hayward, F. E. Halliday, H. C. A. "Tom" Gaunt, Alan Clutton-Brock, Julian Bell, Winton Dean and Desmond Flower.
+His students at King's included George Rylands, John Hayward, F. E. Halliday, H. C. A. "Tom" Gaunt, Alan Clutton-Brock, Julian Bell, Desmond Flower, Ken'ichi Yoshida, and Winton Dean.
 By Cambridge English students in general he was known as "F. L.".